wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.9.6 =
+Upgrade to be able to choose whether contact information is asked for at beginning or end of the quiz.
+Also, added ability to edit question order when adding new questions.
+Several minor design changes on admin side.
+Fixed double quote bug.

 = 0.9.5 =
 Upgrade to be able to edit the %QUESTIONS_ANSWERS% template.
 Also, minor design changes on Quiz Options page.